 Published on May 12th, 2018 | by James Klonowski0

-The Time Vince McMahon Almost Stopped a Match to Protect Those Involved
+King of the Ring (2001) – The Time Vince McMahon Almost Stopped a Match

 Vince McMahon is the greatest wrestling promoter of all time.
 He’s often been called ruthless by many names in the business, but you don’t get anywhere without having an edge to you.
 McMahon certainly has that.
 His steely-eyed determination led to him defeating WCW to become the only game in town.
 He laid waste to every regional promoter in a relentless manner.
 Some would go as far as to call him heartless, but that’s not the case.
-In fact, McMahon got so worked up watching a match one time that he was planned on interrupting it on several occasions because he was so worried about the participants in the bout.
+In fact, McMahon got so worked up watching King of the Ring (2001) he planned on interrupting it on several occasions because he was so worried about the participants in the bout.

-When we interviewed Kurt Angle for his Reddit AMA back in March 2017, he had this to say about the incident:
+When we interviewed Kurt Angle for his Reddit AMA back in March 2017, he had this to say about the King of the Ring (2001) incident:

 With Shane laying almost motionless on the floor, Vince McMahon hollered into referee Mike Chioda’s ears to call the match off.
 “He was saying gibberish because I got knocked in the head a couple times,” Shane McMahon recalled on The Steve Austin Show podcast.
 “Vince thinks that I was shooing him off, that I was disobeying an order through Chioda, but I never really got the order.
 He was so mad, again, because he felt I had disobeyed an order… I didn’t get the message,” Shane recalls.